MichaelMilad/My-Reads/README.md

 To get started developing right away: (make sure you have all prerequisites for running React Application)

+- Clone the repository into your workspace using `git clone https://github.com/MichaelMilad/My-Reads/`
 - install all project dependencies with `npm install`
 - start the development server with `npm start`
 - default Port is 3000 `http://localhost:3000/`